126.96.36.199 Notification & recipient obligations for DSP

 Act reference: SS(Admin)Act section 63 Requirement to attend Department etc.

-Some notification and recipient obligations are common to MOST payments, and are explained in Chapter 1 of Part 3.
+Some notification and recipient obligations are common to MOST payments, and are explained in 3.1.

 Policy reference: SS Guide 3.1.3 Notification & recipient obligations